 May we reach spontaneous presence with a perfect steadiness

-And transpose to space and rigpa’s state of vastness.
+And transpose to space and rigpa’s sphere of vastness.

 May the luminous and empty lamp of dharmakaya shine.